 Subsection 6.
-The Minister for Economic and Business Affairs may, following negotiations with the Government of Greenland, lay down rules on navigation under the influence of alcohol in Greenland waters covering other persons than those mentioned in subsections 1 and 4.
-Furthermore, the minister may determine that subsections 2, 3 and 5 shall, in whole or partly, not apply in Greenland waters.
+The Minister for Business and Growth may determine that subsections 2, 3 and 5 shall, in whole or partly, not apply in Greenland waters.

 Section 29b.
-The police may, at any time, demand that persons who are subject to the provisions on navigation under the influence of alcohol contained in this Act carry out a breath test.
+The police may, at any time, demand that persons who are subject to the provisions on navigation under the influence of alcohol contained in this act carry out a breath test.